acfromspace/timestone/README.md

     # install the Gatsby CLI globally so your computer knows what Gatsby is
     npm install --global gatsby-cli

-    # create a new Gatsby site using the 'spacestone'
+    # create a new Gatsby site using the 'timestone'
     gatsby new YOU_PICK_NAME https://github.com/acfromspace/timestone
     ```